 On November 22, 1973 sixteen year old Sherrlynn Leigh Hill Mitchell left her home in Ballarat, Victoria, Australia, to meet a friend at the bus stop.
 When this friend’s bus arrived Sherrlynn was not there.
 She has been missing since then.

-Sherrlynn did not return to her job at the Ballarat Woollen Mills, did not collect her wages, and did not pick up her holiday pay.
+Sherrlynn did not return to her job at the Ballarat Woollen Mills.
+She did not collect her wages and also did not pick up her holiday pay.

-There is speculation whether she might have run away or, got hit in an accident and is somewhere buried as a Jane Doe.
+There is speculation whether she might have run away.
+Another theory is that she was hit in an accident and is buried somewhere as a Jane Doe.

 Her DNA is available to be compared to her mother’s, Betty Hill.